mraghavan/synthetic-census/README.md

 The input data will need to be in `[data]/[state]`, and the output will be written to `output/state`.
 `num_sols` specifies the maximum number of soluions to be returned for a block.
 `write` controls whether output files will be written.
+Make sure you set `write` to 1 before you run.
 Here's a sample:
 ```
 {